 That sounds reasonable at first glance.
 But here’s the problem:

+Trying direct mail once is not a strategy.
 It’s a one-off test without a plan—and no serious B2B growth channel operates that way.

 Direct mail isn’t outdated.
 In fact, it’s seeing renewed interest because it cuts through digital saturation and delivers measurable results when executed with discipline.